collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 When you clone a repo locally, the remote will automatically assigned the remote name "origin".
 That means that when you push changed files to origin, you are pushing the files to the repo that you cloned from.
 For example, if you cloned from a forked repo, the origin is the forked repo and you will be pushing to the fork.
 If you cloned from an organizational repo, the origin is the organizational repo, and you will be pushing to the organizational repo.
 Then, you will submit a pull request from there.

-When you make a change on GitHub, the change does not automatically update locally, and vice versa -->
+When you make a change on GitHub, the change does not automatically update locally, and vice versa

+Use git push to push commits made on your local branch to a remote repository.
+-->

 * git push